 There’s a wide range of accommodation options in Hakuba, but two of the best choices are The Hakuba Gateway Hotel, and Hotel Hakuba Goryukan.
 Both are economical and in great locations with facilities inside the buildings.
-Hakuba Gateway Hotel has NBS rentals, a physiotherapist, a restaurant and a boot fitter, while Hotel Hakuba Goryukan has a restaurant, souvenir store, onsen and more.
+Hakuba Gateway Hotel has NBS rentals, a physiotherapist and a restaurant, while Hotel Hakuba Goryukan has a restaurant, souvenir store, onsen and more.

 The Hakuba Valley is made up of a number of resorts – the biggest being Happo One, Tsugaike Kogen, and Goryu 47.
 There are free shuttle buses that run between the village areas and the resorts that run every day till the resorts close for the day.
 There are also shuttle buses that run at night to get you around the village and to restaurants.

 The Hakuba Valley lift pass is ¥6,000 and allows access to most of the resorts in the area.
 Holders of the Epic Pass can also redeem five consecutive days of skiing in Hakuba Valley.
 More info about the Epic Pass in Hakuba here.

 Hakuba is very close to the famous Matsumoto Castle – which is one of the best preserved castles in all of Japan.
 This historic building is considered a national treasure, and can be easily visited on a day trip from Hakuba.
 Read more on Matsumoto Castle here.